 In September 2014, Kingwood Center selected Terra and their team members, Seckel Group, The Acorn Group and EMD Consulting Group, from a national pool of candidates to design a Master Plan for the Gardens that respects the history of the Center while providing opportunity for increased revenue.
 Terra’s team prepared an interpretive prospectus, strategic vision, architectural evaluation, and a site plan that ties these historical and modern-day components together.

-With an overall goal of supporting and accentuating the enjoyment and understanding of the Gardens and their horticulture, a Plan was developed that revamped the existing gardens throughout the estate while adding new displays, including family garden moments, that will attract a wider variety of visitor.
+With an overall goal of supporting and accentuating the enjoyment and understanding of the Gardens and their horticulture, a Plan was developed that revamped the existing gardens throughout the estate while adding new displays that will attract a wider variety of visitor.
 Specific areas have also been outlined to serve as event spaces, increasing the Gardens’ visibility in the Mansfield community.

 Kingwood Center celebrated its 50-year anniversary as a public garden in 2016, and within that year saw phase one of the Master Plan implemented.
 A renovation of the Carriage House and Patio garden, led by Terra and The Seckel Group, was constructed in late summer.
 The momentum is only building for Kingwood as they embark on their first capital campaign in organization history.